Donna Reed Miller: Political career

 Miller's tenure in this position was also marked by controversy, however, when her chief of staff, Steven Vaughn, was charged with criminal activity.
 Convicted in 2005, Vaughn had become involved in an illegal tax scheme to help Shamsud-din Ali, an imam and leader of a West Philadelphia mosque, collect $60,000 in city taxes from a Chestnut Hill company even though Ali had not worked for that company.
 That plan then became a fixture of news reports for a period of time as media coverage of the bugging of Mayor John F. Street's office ramped up during an FBI investigation into alleged corruption at Philadelphia's City Hall.
-The majority of Eighth District voters did not hold this against Miller; in 2007, she easily re-elected to another term on the city council.
+Despite this controversy, she won the 2007 Democratic primary with 31.6% of the vote and was subsequently re-elected to another term on the city council.

 More controversy arose again soon after, however, when another of Miller's former staff members, Theresa Pinkett, pleaded guilty to extortion in 2008.
 Pinkett, who worked for Miller's office from February 1996 until January 2006, was accused of having accepted $5,000 and a cell phone, sometime between 2001 and 2003, in exchange for helping one or more people resolve "real estate issues" related to properties owned by that individual(s) in the city, and was also accused of similar activity during the position she had held with a different city office after leaving her job with Miller's office.